- Academic Calendar Advisory

 - Additional links: The Reves Center for International Studies

-- The Committee averages two one-hour meetings each month.
-Other time commitments include subcommittee work on a volunteer basis and usually total only one additional hour for the entire year
+The Committee will hold one, one-hour meeting each month.
+Other time commitments may include subcommittee work on a volunteer basis on an as needed schedule.Special Interest Housing

 The Special Interest Housing Committee is appointed by the Vice President for Student Affairs, to "plan, allocate and review all protected housing (both academic special interest housing and housing assigned to organizations such as the fraternities and sororities)."
 One responsibility of the Committee is to establish the timeline and standards for review of the use of special interest housing by organizations that currently have special interest housing space allocated to them.